Hiking the Wailupe Loop Trail on Oʻahu

 Wailupe Loop Trail

-When you get to the stream, don’t cross, but rather, follow it shortly until you see the trail that cuts away to the left.
+When you get to the stream, don’t cross, but rather, follow it down a short distance until you see the trail that cuts away to the left.

 Wailupe Loop Trail